isaacuwana/my-first-project/README.md

 ```

 ## **Contributing**
-This is a personal project for learning Git and GitHub.
+This is a personal project for learning purposes.
 However, feel free to fork the repo and practice making contributions.

 ## **License**
 This project is for educational purposes only.